 The American Association of Orthodontists recommends children see an orthodontist no later than age 7.
 Although most children do not need early treatment and can wait to have braces until all their adult teeth are in (about age 11-12), it is best to see an orthodontist early to evaluate their orthodontic needs.
 The first permanent molars and incisors have usually come in by that time and crossbites, crowding, and other problems can be evaluated.
 When treatment is begun early, the orthodontist can guide the growth of the jaw and guide incoming permanent teeth.
 Early detection and intervention of some dental problems can prevent more difficult and lengthier treatment in the future.

-At the complimentary consultation, Dr. Crawford will thoroughly evaluate facial balance and any orthodontic needs your child may have, including an extensive TMJ (temporomandibular joint) evaluation.
+At the complimentary consultation, Dr. Crawford and Dr. Graff will thoroughly evaluate facial balance and any orthodontic needs your child may have, including an extensive TMJ (temporomandibular joint) evaluation.
 He will then determine if orthodontic treatment is necessary and when the best time to begin treatment would be.
 He will ensure that you are recommended the right Lincoln braces treatment for your unique situation.

 The American Association of Orthodontists recommends children see an orthodontist no later than age 7.
 Although it is usually best to wait for all of the permanent teeth to come in before starting orthodontic treatment, there are a few occasions when early treatment is needed.
 Early intervention can help prevent abnormal wear of teeth, injury to protruding teeth, and some disproportionate growth of the jaws.
 Underbites, overbites, crossbites, and excessive crowding are also main concerns that can be evaluated during your child’s first visit.
 Also, teasing from peers and poor self-esteem can dictate early treatment.
-Dr. Crawford can make sure your child is treated at the most appropriate age.
+Dr. Crawford and Dr. Graff will make sure your child is treated at the most appropriate age.